 This koi painting was fun to do with watercolors.
 The orange colors of the koi are a perfect complement to the blue-green water.

 While we were out snorkeling in south Florida, I was amazed to see our native seahorses in among the "Sea Grass".

-While I was living in Florida I enjoyed doing underwater nature paintings.
+This critter painting is called, "Two Stripies".
+While living in Florida I enjoyed doing underwater nature paintings.

-I did this lively, colorful horse painting one time for a lady that was having a hard time.
+This lively, colorful horse painting was painted for a lady that was having a hard time.

-The paintings was done to encourage her that she was on her way to "Easy Freedom".
+The painting was done to encourage her that she was on her way to "Easy Freedom".

 Click on an image to see the options.

 One day I saw a Prickly Pear Cactus with a big cavity in one of the large leaves.
 My artist mind got to running and I thought that would be a perfect place for a hummingbird to nest.

 Predators would have a hard time getting past all the thorns of the cactus.
 It was a great place for a "Hummer's Refuge".